wptrainingteam/what-is-css/README.md

 Short description of what the exercise does and what skills or knowledge it reinforces.

 *   Change the colour of of the 'H2' elements using an 'id'

-> These are short or specific activities that help participants practice certain components of the lesson.
-They should not be fully scripted exercises, but rather something that participants could do on their own.
-For example, you can create an exercise based on one step of the Example Lesson.

 ## Assessment